srimathi-glitch/README.md/README.md

 # README.md
-A modern food delivery mobile app UI designed in Figma.
+A modern food recipe mobile app UI designed in Figma.
-# 🍔 Food Delivery App UI
+# 🍔 Food recipe App UI

 ## 📌 Description
-A modern and user-friendly food delivery mobile app UI designed using Figma.
+A modern and user-friendly food recipe mobile app UI designed using Figma.
 This project focuses on clean design, smooth navigation, and attractive visuals.

 ## 🎨 Tools Used